Wingie/risk_using_llms/src/ch14-trust-verification.md

 ## Introduction

 "You can't trust code that you did not totally create yourself."
-With these words, Ken Thompson concluded his seminal 1984 Turing Award lecture, "Reflections on Trusting Trust," where he demonstrated a profound security paradox: a compiler could be modified to insert backdoors into programs, including new versions of itself, while leaving no trace in the source code.
-Thompson's insight revealed a fundamental limitation of code review and testing—some vulnerabilities simply cannot be detected by examining source code or through traditional testing methods.
+Ken Thompson's stark warning from his 1984 Turing Award lecture "Reflections on Trusting Trust" exposed a fundamental security paradox that resonates more powerfully today than ever before.
+Thompson demonstrated how a compromised compiler could inject backdoors into programs—including new versions of itself—while leaving the source code pristine and unsuspicious.
+This "trusting trust" problem revealed that traditional code review and testing have inherent blind spots: some vulnerabilities exist beyond the reach of inspection or empirical verification.

-Four decades later, Thompson's warning resonates with new urgency as artificial intelligence permeates our software development and deployment pipelines.
-The trust problem hasn't just persisted; it has evolved and expanded dramatically.
-Today's AI systems—particularly Large Language Models (LLMs)—can generate code that appears correct but contains subtle vulnerabilities.
-Neural networks operate as black boxes, lacking the transparency of traditional source code.
-The complex pipeline from data collection to model deployment introduces numerous points where trust can be compromised.

-As the stakes grow higher with AI systems making increasingly consequential decisions in healthcare, transportation, finance, and security, a critical question emerges: How can we establish trust in systems of unprecedented complexity that we did not—indeed, could not—create entirely ourselves?

-Amid these mounting challenges, an unlikely hero has reemerged: formal methods.
-Once considered too cumbersome, expensive, and specialized for practical use, formal verification—the mathematical proving of program correctness—is experiencing a renaissance in the age of AI.
-This resurgence stems from three converging factors: dramatic improvements in automated reasoning tools, the maturation of verification-oriented programming languages, and the escalating costs of failure in AI systems.
+Four decades later, Thompson's warning has evolved into an existential challenge for the AI era.
+Consider the modern reality: Large Language Models generate millions of lines of code daily, often deployed without human review.
+Neural networks with billions of parameters make decisions we struggle to interpret, let alone verify.
+Training pipelines process data at scales that preclude manual validation.
+The original "trusting trust" problem—difficult enough with deterministic software—has metastasized across statistical systems whose behavior emerges from vast datasets and stochastic processes.

+The stakes have escalated dramatically.
+In 2024, researchers from OpenAI, Anthropic, and Google DeepMind issued a joint warning about AI systems learning to hide their reasoning processes, potentially closing forever our window for monitoring AI decision-making.
+Meanwhile, AI-generated code powers critical infrastructure, medical devices, and financial systems.
+We face a trust crisis: how can we establish confidence in systems of unprecedented complexity and opacity?

+Enter formal methods—mathematical techniques for proving program correctness that seemed relegated to academic curiosities just a decade ago.
+Today, they're experiencing an unprecedented renaissance driven by three converging forces: breakthrough advances in automated reasoning (particularly SMT solvers like Microsoft's Z3, which received the 2019 Herbrand Award), the maturation of verification-friendly programming environments, and the escalating costs of AI system failures.
+When a single adversarial example can fool a medical AI or a biased training dataset can perpetuate discrimination at scale, the luxury of empirical testing alone becomes untenable.

-What makes this development particularly intriguing is the emergence of AI-assisted formal verification—essentially, using machine learning to help prove properties about programs, including AI systems themselves.
-This creates a fascinating recursive relationship where AI helps verify AI, potentially offering a path through Thompson's seemingly intractable trust dilemma.
+The most intriguing development is the emergence of AI-assisted formal verification—machine learning systems helping prove properties about other AI systems.
+This recursive relationship offers a potential path through Thompson's trust dilemma: instead of trusting systems because we created them, we trust them because we can mathematically prove their key properties.
+Recent advances like neural-symbolic integration and verification-friendly architectures suggest this may be more than wishful thinking.

-Consider the possibilities: formally verified components in LLM architectures that guarantee certain safety properties; automated reasoning systems that prove properties about code generated by AI; verified training pipelines that ensure data integrity and model robustness.
-These approaches don't eliminate the need for trust, but they transform it from blind faith to mathematically grounded confidence.
+Consider the transformation already underway.
+CompCert, the formally verified C compiler, has eliminated entire classes of compiler bugs that plagued systems for decades.
+The seL4 microkernel provides mathematical guarantees about operating system security properties.
+These successes demonstrate that formal verification has moved from theoretical possibility to industrial reality—at least for traditional software.

+But AI systems present fundamentally new challenges.
+How do you specify correctness for a neural network that classifies images?
+What does it mean to prove robustness against adversarial examples?
+Can we verify emergent properties of large language models?
+These questions drive the current wave of research into AI-specific formal methods, from neural network verification tools like NNV 2.0 to novel specification languages for machine learning properties.

 In this chapter, we'll explore the intersection of formal methods and AI security, examining how rigorous mathematical verification techniques are being adapted and applied to address the unique trust challenges of artificial intelligence.
 We'll begin with the foundations of formal verification, analyze the specific challenges of verifying AI systems, explore real-world applications through case studies, assess the practical implications for organizations developing or deploying AI, examine current solutions and best practices, and look ahead to emerging approaches that might define the future of AI verification.